Greg Dobkin, DVM

 Dr. Morris earned his Doctor of Veterinary Medicine at Colorado State University.
 Prior to earning his DVM, he earned a Master’s of Science in Microbiology at CSU.
 He has been practicing veterinary medicine for 24 years.
 Dr. Morris is a member of the AVMA, CVMA, AAHA and VOS.
 He served on the Board of Parker Area Veterinary Emergency Services, LLC.
 Currently he is on the Board for Ginger’s Legacy, a non-profit organization serving the Front Range dedicated to helping conscientious pet owners secure funds to help pay for surgical procedures for their pets.

-Dr. Morris was the original owner of Elizabeth Animal Hospital and previous owner of Parker Center Animal Clinic.
+Dr. Morris was the original owner of Elizabeth Animal Hospital and the previous owner of Parker Center Animal Clinic.
 Dr. Morris is particularly interested in orthopedic surgery and has been performing orthopedic surgeries his entire veterinary career.
 He is currently performing a number of Tightrope CCL repairs.
 He also gives lectures on anesthesia and pain management.
 He has a special interest in working dogs and sporting dogs.

 Cindy Gardelli, Office Manager